 Be concise: Long paragraphs are difficult for other users to follow on-screen.
 If your post is longer than three or four lines, break it up into separate paragraphs.
 Explain your ideas entirely, but get to the point.

-Avoid acronyms: Not all users will understand what you are trying to convey when using acronyms (e.g., LOL instead of Laughing Out Loud) and they are generally considered inappropriate for academic writing.
+Avoid acronyms: Not all users will understand what you are trying to convey when using acronyms (e.g., LOL for Laughing Out Loud) and they are generally considered inappropriate for academic writing.

 Respect privacy: Respect your own privacy and the privacy of others by not revealing information which you deem private and which you feel might embarrass you or others.